Ebden Ave

 RESULT:

-Ebden Ave Renovation is a harmonious balance of mid-century modern principles, Scandinavian simplicity and contemporary sophistication.
+Ebden Ave Renovation is a harmonious balance of late modernist principles, Scandinavian simplicity and contemporary sophistication.
 Oak timber is used in square profiles to align with a distinct 1970s style, while the open-plan living area flows seamlessly to the garden via Tasmanian oak floor-to-ceiling sliding doors.
 A home that beautifully maintains its original charm while incorporating modern-day comforts.

 BUILD: Renovation